← Back to Blog

 On-Card vs Sticker: Which Autograph Truly Deserves the Premium?

-On-card autographs sell for 45% more than stickers.
-Discover which type is worth your money and when stickers actually win.
-Get the full breakdown.
+On-card autographs (hard-signed) sell for 45% more than stickers.
+Discover the difference, how to spot them, and when stickers are the better buy.

 GuideAutographsValue